 Sacred 2: Fallen Angel is an epic RPG game that provides gamers with an almost endless amount of gameplay in a fantasy land that is tarnished by greed and battle.
 Using very similar mechanics found in the first Sacred game, the second installment of the game actually serves as a prequel to the original.
 Unfortunately, this iteration doesn’t feel like a step forward but rather a step backwards in the evolution of the series as the game is hampered by choppy graphics and a set of menus that are more of a carbon copy of the PC version than a translation.
+If you like gaming, you won’t want to miss our Bleach Soul Resurreccion review.

 In the land of Ancaria T-Energy is oil and whoever controls it rules the world with maniacal laughter.
 Sounds like oil right?
 Basically T-Energy is the lifeblood of magic and all things living.
 No one can share it, and those that consumer or use it have to fight over it.
 ‘It reminds me of the saying, ‘Without struggle there is no progress’, and that holds quite true for Sacred 2.